KINGS OF KAWERGOSK II

 Nizar, 14 years old, dreams of playing for a big club in Europe.
 However, his understanding of the world outside the camp’s fences and how professional football works is closed-off and marked by naivete and despondency.
 Believing that life in Kurdistan is hopeless and smugglers are the only way out, Nizar makes a series of decisions that puts both his prospects as a footballer and his life on a downward trajectory.
 With a coach’s friendship, Nizar seeks the resilience to get back up after his disappointments.

 Islam, 10 years old, comes from a family of professional footballers and the young prodigy is already camp-famous.
 Islam’s family hopes to immigrate to the US and has waited for years on the Kafkaesque UNHCR process which seems to be going nowhere.
-Through his boyhood imagination and the camp’s own mythology of football, Islam transcends his circumstances and becomes his Real Madrid heroes by excelling on the pitch in ever bigger competitions leading to the annual city-wide youth tournament.
-Then after taking the perilous route to Europe with smugglers, Islam fights his way up the German football hierarchy while building a new life as a teenager during tumultuous times in Germany.
+Through his boyhood imagination and the camp’s own mythology of football, Islam transcends his circumstances and becomes his Real Madrid heroes by excelling on the pitch in ever bigger competitions.
+At the cusp of his teenage years and a critical age for footballers, Islam takes the perilous trip to Germany.
+Living in an isolated refugee dorm, Islam joins a local football club and is befriended by a young coach and social worker.
+Together they climb their way up the leagues towards a professional level.
+Shifting immigration policy leaves Islam in limbo, and as each season closes, football becomes his fragile path forward in a tumultuous Germany.

 DIRECTOR's STATEMENT